Simple things you can do to help:

 “Homework refers to any work or activities which pupils are asked to do outside of lesson time, either on their own or with parents and carers”

 As an Academy, we have developed support for pupils to complete more of their additional work by using ICT or e-learning.
-Our Sir Tom Cowie Suite hosts over 100 computers and is available to all pupils before and after school, as well as lunchtimes.
+Our Sir Tom Cowie Suite hosts over 100 computers and is available to all pupils after school, as well as lunchtimes.
 We also run regular catch-up and intervention lessons to assist our students.

 1. Study in the Same Place